ontio/ontology/docs/specifications/cli_user_guide.md

 --dual-port
 The dual-port parameter initiates a dual network, i.e. a P2P network for processing transaction messages and a consensus network for consensus messages.
 The parameter disables by default.

+--httpinfo-port
+httpinfo-port parameter specifies the http server port of viewing node information.
+The default value is 0 which means closes the http server.

 #### 1.1.5 RPC Server Parameters